10 CHARLES II STREET | ST JAMES | LONDON, SW1Y 4AA | 004478 3323 1322

 Date: Circa 664-332 BC Period: Late Period Condition: Very fine, intact, minor chip to the base of the headdress and minor chip to the back.

 Bes is a popular Egyptian deity, always depicted as grotesque and deformed bearded dwarf, with the huge face of a mask with hybrid monkey-lion features and widened legs between which hangs a long animal’s tail.
 Bes is the only deity in ancient Egyptian pantheon to be represented exclusively in front perspective.
-In Ancient Egyptian culture and religion, Bes acted as guardian of women, the household, children, and he was particularly linked to the critical phase of labor and birth.
+In Ancient Egyptian culture and religion, Bes acted as guardian of women, the household, children, and he was particularly linked to the critical phase of labour and birth.
 He was also a protector of sleep, ensuring sweet dreams; in fact he was often depicted on the beds to prevent the evil spirits from appearing in dreams.